Our Sixth Form sets an example to the rest of the school so be a responsible part of our learning community by adhering to the following policies.

 Exercising in the gym

-ALL students must complete a new induction for the new gym
+ALL students must complete an induction for the gym

 No changing in the gym